-Impromptu speaking in business settings can be the most important and influential verbal communication you will ever undertake.
+When you master impromptu speaking in business settings, this may be the most important and influential verbal communication you will ever undertake.
 This applies in face-to-face and virtual discussions; and internally as well as externally.
 However, I have seen too many people handle this poorly.
 They either don’t prepare sufficiently for the meeting (especially internally), or they may not speak up.
 It is all-too-easy to fall into the trap of thinking the agenda doesn’t involve you directly – but the talk may swing your way.
 Not making a worthwhile contribution, even with informal remarks, can cause executive management or clients to doubt your effectiveness, which may obstruct your career progress.
 (By the way, you can use nearly all the tips in this article in your personal situations as well, eg wedding celebrations, anniversaries, family and sports team gatherings, etc.)

 When you are put on the spot

 Why is off-the-cuff speaking so hard?
 One major cause is not having enough time to prepare.
 People don’t necessarily have a framework for handling impromptu speaking, so they simply say whatever is on their mind, for better or worse.
 Fortunately, the frameworks below show you how to speak off the cuff, and you can practice for those situations in your own time.